openmrs/openmrs-esm-patient-management/e2e/README.md

 |     You probably need to touch this infrequently.
 |__ fixtures
 |   ^ Contains fixtures (https://playwright.dev/docs/test-fixtures) which are used
-|     to run reusable setup/teardown tasks, e.g. logging in.
+|     to run reusable setup/teardown tasks
 |__ pages
 |   ^ Contains page object model classes for interacting with the frontend.
 |     See https://playwright.dev/docs/test-pom for details.